rach/rach.github.io/_posts/2015-08-17-handling-race-condition-insert-with-sqlalchemy.md

 Some other people wrote about the similar topic like in this [post](http://skien.cc/blog/2014/01/15/sqlalchemy-and-race-conditions-implementing/).
 The post tries to provide a generic version of a `get_or_create` function.
 I personally don't encourage this approach because of the difficulty in dealing with concurrency, the get/create pattern is not something a generic approach can eliminate; decisions will have to be made in how the SELECT or INSERT is to solve the problem is approached (see Mike Bayer [comment](http://skien.cc/blog/2014/01/15/sqlalchemy-and-race-conditions-implementing/#comment-1202648190)).

 It worth to mention that there is the useful SQLAlchemy's UniqueObject [recipe](https://bitbucket.org/zzzeek/sqlalchemy/wiki/UsageRecipes/UniqueObject), this recipe use the session to keep track of the unique key which helps in some context.
 I hope this post will help you to understand a bit more race condition even if it only discuss the simple case of INSERT with a unique constraint.
-With concurrency, different use case may require different understanding on how the database works: Locking, transaction isolation, etc
+With concurrency, different problem may require different understanding on how the database works: Locking, transaction isolation, etc